 A parent or guardian who enrolls a student at JFWA acknowledges that the student will be accountable for all written and verbal policies of the Academy.
 The parent or guardian also acknowledges that enrollment is for a full academic year or the portion remaining for students enrolling after classes have begun.
 If a student withdraws or is dismissed from the Academy, tuition will be due for the time the student attended JFWA.

 Some students who do not meet the regular admissions standards may be conditionally admitted.
 Such students may be those who do not have a 2.0 grade point average, but whose test scores and teacher recommendations indicate the student’s true ability may not be reflected in his or her grade reports.
 Students who are conditionally admitted may not be granted the full probation period afforded a regularly admitted student.
 Terms of the conditional admission will be spelled out in a letter addressed to the parents upon acceptance.
-Conditional admissions are granted only in cases which have the full agreement of the admissions appeals committee, which consists of the Dean of the Carter and Moyers School of Education, the Academy principal, and the guidance counselor.
+Conditional admissions are granted only in cases which have the full agreement of the admissions appeals committee, which consists of the Academy principal, assistant principal, director of admissions, and the guidance counselor.

 Students at JFWA are reevaluated at the end of each year to determine whether they will be admitted to the Academy for the next year.
 By the end of April, students shall complete the readmission forms, supply the necessary signatures, and return the forms to the Academy by the date specified in the cover letter.
 Student maintain at least a 2.0 g.p.a. for readmissions without condition.
 The admissions committee will evaluate each student’s progress and determine whether it is in the best interest of the student to return to the Academy the following year.
 Quotas for each grade have been established, and when a quota is reached, the class size will be capped.
 Additional students will be placed on a waiting list, so the prompt submission of the re-enrollment form is encouraged.